 Reliable forecasts of weather, in particular rainfall, can allow advance warning and forecasting of floods.
 Weather forecasts for the next one to seven days rely on increasingly accurate computer models of the atmosphere and ocean/atmosphere interactions.
 Dramatic improvements in the data available to such models (from satellite observations) and in computing power have contributed to this increased accuracy.
 In some parts of the world, three-day-ahead forecasts of heavy rain are now as accurate as one-day-ahead forecasts were in the mid-1990s.

 Radar (and sometimes satellite) images can be useful for tracking areas of heavy rain and their movement (Figure 7).
 Rainfall in the next one to four hours may be forecast based on these images in combination with computer models.
-However, such forecasts give only a very short lead time (the time between when a forecast is made and the forecasted event occurs) for response.
+However, such forecasts give only a very short lead time for response.